Qva777/Dasboard_Plotly/README.md

 <h2>Plotly Dashboard</h2>
 <!-- ABOUT -->
-> Plotly Dashboard is a web application developed using
-> Django and Plotly designed to display and visualize top sales data
+> Plotly Dashboard is a web application developed using Django and Plotly designed to display and visualize top sales data
 <!-- END ABOUT -->

-How to up:
+<h2>📍How to up: </h2>

 - Clone
-- Set your value in [.env](backend%2F.env) file in backend folder
+- Set your value in `.env` file in backend folder
 - Command to build and up:  `docker-compose -f docker/docker-compose.yml up --build`

 <!-- ADDITIONALLY -->
 <details><summary><h2>🗂️Additional Information:</h2></summary><br/>

-<h3>Installation occurs in a [start.sh](backend%2Fstart.sh) file</h3>
+<h3>Installation occurs in a `start.sh` file</h3>

 - Changing default styles in Plotly Library